Quantum Tokens for Digital Signatures: Introduction

 This alternate payment method is also secure against a variety of attacks.
 For instance, anyone eavesdropping on the transaction cannot get access to the money (indeed, Alice may as well broadcast her payment publicly).
+On the other hand an adversary controlling the quantum communication channel between the sender and the receiver could destroy the quantum money (or even steal it if the channel is not encrypted).
 Furthermore, the bank branch needs only the public key in order to verify that the payment is valid, meaning that individual branches do not need to store the secret key at all -- so if the branch is hacked, it loses the quantum money it stored in its safe, but no further damage to the monetary system is inflicted; the thief does not gain the ability to mint new money.

-\subsection{Security assumptions}
+\subsection{Security Assumptions}

 In light of the failure of various recent cryptographic schemes, we should carefully discuss our security assumptions.